r2e-project/r2e/README.md

 </details>

 > [!Note]
-> We also support copying from a local path, or processing a list of URLs/local paths from a json file.
+> We also support copying from a local path, or processing a list of URLs/local paths from a json file ([cli docs](./docs/CLI.md)).
 >
 > During extraction all repos cloned into REPOS_DIR are processed.
-The extracted functions and methods are written to a JSON file in the EXTRACTION_DIR directory.
+The extracted functions and methods are written to a JSON file.
 Use `--overwrite_extracted` to overwrite any existing results.

 ### 2. Build and Install

 **Docker Mode:** By default, all repos in REPOS_DIR are installed in a Docker image for sandboxed execution.
 Find the generated dockerfile in REPOS_DIR.
-Useful reference: [installing docker](http://docs.docker.com/engine/install/)
+Useful reference: [install docker](http://docs.docker.com/engine/install/)

 **Local Mode:** Use `--local` which will suggest the steps ***you need to take to manually*** to install repos.